dbeilfuss/pet_shelter/README.md

 # Keenesburg Animal Shelter

-This is a very database management system and website.
+This is a very simple database management system and website.

 It is designed for an admin user to manage a list of pets, and for standard users to be able to browse, favorite, and ultimately reserve a pet of their choice.